 What is big data?

-Importance of big data for businesses
+What is the importance of big data for businesses?

 Here are some of the ways businesses can use big data to gain an edge over their competitors: